 Be prepared for the advising appointment by bringing appropriate materials and written

 questions, and by having reviewed your degree audit, checked catalog requirements,

 consulted the current semester course schedule and prepared a tentative schedule.

 Seek assistance in decision-making rather than expecting the advisor to make decisions.

 Follow through with appropriate action after each advising session and consult with

 the advisor if critical decisions cannot be accomplished.

-Be aware of departmental major, General Education, and College degree requirements.
+Be aware of departmental major, General Education and College degree requirements.

 Understand how to read and use a degree audit.

-are also responsible for being aware of and meeting academic deadlines and financial
+He/she is also responsible for being aware of and meeting academic deadlines and financial